yue123161/moon_light_submit/README.md

 ### Dataset Details

 The dataset used in this competition is a subset of the publicly available Protein-Protein Association (PPA) dataset.
 We have selected 30% of the original dataset, focusing on 6 classes out of the 37 available in the full dataset.
-For more information about the PPA dataset, including its source and detailed description, please visit the official website or the relevant publication.
+For more information about the PPA dataset, including its source and detailed description, please visit the official website.

 ---